Creating AWS Accounts for Teams

 See #6338 for an example of the change required.

-In a recent update to the JSON environment file we have added a new tag called critical-national-infastructure, this tag exists to help us report on vital applications and infrastructure to the ministry of justice.
+In a recent update to the JSON environment file we have added a new tag called critical-national-infrastructure, this tag exists to help us report on vital applications and infrastructure to the ministry of justice.
 This is a boolean input and the default is always false but if your application is critical then this should be set to true.

 See #8191 for an example of the change required.